Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What will happen during surgery?

 - You will be given regional or general anesthesia to prevent pain during surgery.
 An incision will be made in your neck, over your carotid artery.
 Your surgeon will make an incision in the artery.
-He or she will separate the plaque from the artery wall.
-Then he or she will remove the plaque.
+The plaque will be separated from the artery wall and removed.

 - The artery will be closed or put back together with stitches.
 An artificial patch or a piece of your own vein may also be used to close your artery.
 The blood flow through your carotid artery will be checked.

 - A drain may be used to remove extra blood and fluid from around your artery.
 Your skin will be closed with stitches and covered with a bandage.